Lois McMaster Bujold: Fantasy

 Bujold also wanted to break into the fantasy genre, but met with early setbacks.
 Her first foray into fantasy was The Spirit Ring.
 She wrote the book "on spec", shopped it around, and found low offers, sending her back to Baen Books, where Jim Baen bought it for a fair price in exchange for the promise of more Vorkosigan books.
 Bujold called this experience very educational; the book received little critical acclaim, and had only mediocre sales.

 She did not attempt to break into the fantasy market again for almost another decade, with The Curse of Chalion.
 This book was also written on spec and offered to a book auction.
 This time she met with considerable critical and commercial success by tapping into a crossover market of fantasy and romance genre fans.
-The fantasy world of Chalion was first conceived as a result of a University of Minnesota course she was taking about medieval Spain in her spare time.
-She would eventually expand the setting into the World of the Five Gods series, including Paladin of Souls, The Hallowed Hunt, and the sixteen novels, novellas, and short stories of the Penric and Desdemona series.
+The fantasy world of Chalion was conceived partly due to a University of Minnesota course she took about medieval Spain in the mid-'90s.
+She would eventually expand the setting into the World of the Five Gods series, including Paladin of Souls, The Hallowed Hunt, and the fifteen novels, novellas, and short stories of the Penric and Desdemona series.

 The next fantasy world she created was the tetralogy set in the universe of The Sharing Knife, borrowing inspiration for its landscapes and for the dialect of the "farmers" from ones she grew up with in central Ohio.
 She writes that her first readers who helped proofread it said she got it exactly right and they could recognize Ohio features in the descriptions and dialects.